 Imagine a phoenix rising from the ashes.
 But it’s made from 12,072 homemade paper feathers, painted, cut out and trimmed to appear as realistic as possible – and designed by a 16-year old…

-This couture might have been inspired by fashion designer Alexander McQueen, but it is made from IKEA mattress packaging, dust sheets and garden canes.
-Like a phoenix, this everyday junk has reborn with a new purpose and destiny.
-Now imagine another 80 fashionistas stomping down a catwalk in trash fashion with a message in the hope of becoming the 2016 Bank of Ireland Junk Kouture champion.
+This couture might have been inspired by fashion designer Alexander McQueen, but it was made from IKEA mattress packaging, dust sheets and garden canes.
+Like a phoenix, everyday junk has been reborn with a new purpose and destiny.

 Second-level pupils aged from 13 to 18 are invited to create wearable art and outrageous couture trash fashion.
-The challenge is to rework junk and other already used materials that are beyond their intended purpose and to craft them into eye-catching bespoke fashion designs.
-2016 saw over 1,150 designs submitted.
-Entrants’ work has appeared on red carpets and catwalks across the world.
+The challenge is to rework ‘junk’ like vinyl records, cattle tags, orange peels, old computer hard drives and other already used materials that are beyond their intended purpose and to craft them into eye-catching bespoke fashion designs.

 Elizabeth Curran and Troy Armour, Co-founders

 This project has been selected as part of FashionFutures, a new content channel that maps the work of people transforming the fashion sector: the designers, craftspeople, social innovators, educators, community leaders and communicators.
 Atlas of the Future is excited to partner with Makerversity, with the support of The J J Charitable Trust and their network of fashion friends.

 We want the Atlas of the Future media platform and our event to be available to everybody, everywhere for free – always.
 Fancy helping us spread stories of hope and optimism to create a better tomorrow?
 For those able, we'd be grateful for any donation.